Mexicana de Aviación (1921–2010): Elite Class

 Mexicana offered "Clase Elite", or business class, on all flights.
 Warm meals were served on all domestic and international flights longer than 40 minutes.
 Passengers also received snacks throughout the flight, selection of meals, and refreshments.
 The seats on the Boeing 767-300ER were 23 inches across and recline 160°; while seats on the Airbus A320 were 22 inches across and recline approx 100° degrees.

 MexicanaGo

 MexicanaGo (formerly frecuenta) was the frequent-flyer program of Mexicana from the late 1990s until August 28, 2010, when Mexicana suspended operations.

-Mexicana Elite Lounge

-Mexicana had lounges in the following airports: